ericbalawejder/advent-of-code/src/main/java/aoc/year2021/README.md

 #### [Day 7](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day7)
-This was an optimization problem.
+This is an optimization problem.
 Sort the list of numbers and find the median.
 I initially failed because I was using the mode as the optimal point instead.
 Since the median is a float, find both int values and calculate the sum based on a distance function the crabs have to move.
 The distance function for part 1 is linear.
 Use the min of the two.
 For part two, the distance function is sigmaN and requires using the means